isa-pilpre/data-analysis-bellabeat/Chapter2-Prepare.md

        - Survey_Data: Survey data, before cleaning
        - Cleaned_Survey: Cleaned Survey data, ready for analysis

-  - SCRIPTS: Contains all the scripts (R, SQL, shell) used for data processing and analysis
+  - SCRIPTS: All the scripts used in this project
-    - R: R scripts used in this project
+    - R: R scripts
-    - SQL: SQL queries used in this project
+    - SQL: SQL queries (BigQuery)
-    - Shell: Shell scripts used in this project
+    - Shell: Shell scripts (bash)

-  - IMAGES: Contains all the visualizations and graphs
+  - IMAGES: All the images and plots in this project
+  - REPORTS: All the reports made in this project

 ## 3. Preparing the datasets